saveenr/usql-tutorial/ch09/window-analytic-functions.md

 ## CUME_DIST

 **CUME_DIST** computes the relative position of a specified value in a group of values.

-It calculates the percent of queries that have a latency less than or equal to the current query latency in the same vertical.
+For a column "X", It calculates the percent of rows that have an X less than or equal to the current X in the same window.

 For a row R, assuming ascending ordering, the **CUME_DIST** of R is the number of rows with values lower than or equal to the value of R, divided by the number of rows evaluated in the partition or query result set. **CUME_DIST** returns numbers in the range `0 < x <= 1`

 ```
 CUME_DIST()